Nottingham and District Tramways Company: Nottingham Tramways Company 1872-1875

 Plans for tramways in the town of Nottingham started at least as early as 1870 and sufficient progress was made by several prominent business men to formally establish the Nottingham Tramways Company in 1872.
-The Corporation Highways Committee reported on 8 January 1872 that the Nottingham Tramways Company Limited has asked for consent to an application to the Board of Trade for a provisional order authorising them to construct tramways to Arnold, Beeston, Bulwell and Carlton.
+The corporation Highways Committee reported on 8 January 1872 that the Nottingham Tramways Company Limited has asked for consent to an application to the Board of Trade for a provisional order authorising them to construct tramways to Arnold, Beeston, Bulwell and Carlton.
 No plans for this proposed network survive in the local archives in Nottingham.

-In November 1872 the company issued notice that they intended to submit a Bill to Parliament for the operation of tramways in Nottingham.
-The proposed network made no mention of Arnold or Beeston but comprised a line from a terminus on Forest Rd at its junction with Mount Hooton Rd, east along Forest Rd, then Mansfield Rd, Melbourne St, Milton St, Upper Parliament St, Market St, Wheeler Gate, Albert St, and then Carrington St to the junction with Station St. From this junction one line would run along Station St and across London Rd into the forecourt of the Great Northern Railway station and another along Arkwright St to Trent Bridge.
+In November 1872 the company issued notice that they intended to submit a bill to Parliament for the operation of tramways in Nottingham.
+The proposed network made no mention of Arnold or Beeston but comprised a line from a terminus on Forest Road at its junction with Mount Hooton Road, east along Forest Road, then Mansfield Road, Melbourne Street, Milton Street, Upper Parliament Street, Market Street, Wheeler Gate, Albert Street, and then Carrington Street to the junction with Station Street.
+From this junction one line would run along Station Street and across London Road into the forecourt of the Great Northern Railway station and another along Arkwright Street to Trent Bridge.